If you love writing, have you thought about freelance writing?

 The Write Life has a great article listing many sites that are worth considering as well as those that you should avoid.

 From the perspective of an experienced freelance writer, you should read this long article by Elna Cain.
-It covers everything you would ever want to know about getting paid to write.
+It covers everything you would ever want to know about how a company hires a writer and about getting paid to write.

-In the end, though, making freelance writing your full-time business will be about building a regular and reliable client base.
+In the end, though, making freelance writing your full-time stay at home business will be about building a regular and reliable client base.

 Getting to know your clients’ needs, and having them return over and over again is how you will generate a reliable income.